Dorothy Stoneman, Founder and CEO

-Dorothy Stoneman is the Founder and CEO of YouthBuild USA, Inc., which is the national support center for over 265 YouthBuild programs in the USA and the sponsor of YouthBuild International.
-Stoneman is a leader in advocating for youth engagement in civil society.
-She is chairman of the National YouthBuild Coalition, with nearly 1,000 member organizations in 45 states, Washington D.C., and the Virgin Islands.
+Dorothy Stoneman is a leader in advocating for youth engagement in civil society.
+In addition to serving as President and Chief Executive Officer for YouthBuild USA, she is chairman of the National YouthBuild Coalition, with nearly 1,000 member organizations in 45 states, Washington D.C., and the Virgin Islands.

 After joining the Civil Rights movement in 1964, Stoneman lived and worked for 24 years in Harlem, NY.
 She was first a public school teacher and then director of a community-based day care center, elementary school, community development housing corporation, community service program, and a youth employment and leadership development program.
 She began the first YouthBuild program in East Harlem in 1978, and served as its director for ten years.